Monday, December 9, 2013

 Below is a view of the same intersection as it appeared around 1948, also posted by Waricher, and assumed to come from the same Park files.
 This building was destroyed in 1949 and today the site of a convenience store and gas station, the Gateway Minimart, at 517 Baltimore Street.
 Emmitsburg Road, branching off to the right in these southward views, is known as Steinwehr Avenue today.

 Below, a variation of the previously mentioned photo examined by William Frassanito, and borrowed here for educational purposes, from an uncredited source posted in the website: Gettysburg Daily, in 2008.
-It is assumed to be from the same 1865 exposures attributed to Gettysburg's Tyson Studio, and is further discussed by Frassanito in his book, Early Photography at Gettysburg, published in 1995.
+It is assumed to be from the same 1865 exposures attributed to Gardner, and is further discussed by Frassanito in his book, Early Photography at Gettysburg, published in 1995.
 The wartime structure is the dark brick building, seen on the left side of the image.
 The view is looking northward from Baltimore Street.
 Note as discussed previously, the absence of the second floor windows, and the first floor window that apparently was converted into a door for the later built side porch/loading dock.